ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects

 These findings suggest a valuable capability for industrial applications, as emerging defects, both seen and previously unseen, can be efficiently integrated into subsequent scalable training, enhancing overall feature diversity.
 Thus, initial training on synthetic defects can be incrementally improved, meeting process requirements such as a low FPR and high recall.

 Furthermore, purely synthetic training achieved near-optimal (MCCs up to 0.99) defect detection performance in modalities that exhibit distinct feature characteristics, such as pinholes in LSM-2.
-Purely synthetic training outperformed SOTA unsupervised approaches in two out of three modalities (LSM-2 and ASM).
+Purely synthetic training outperformed SOTA unsupervised approaches in two out of three modalities (LSM-2 and ASM; ResNet-18).

-Despite promising investigations of generalization capabilities with a limited number of available defective samples, further experiments on more diverse defect classes with larger test sets are necessary to gain deeper insights.
+Despite promising investigations of generalization capabilities with a limited number of available defective samples, further experiments are necessary for deeper insights.
+These should involve more diverse defect classes and varying hyperparameters, such as the injection probability $p_{\text{inj}}$ of real defects.
+The selected injection probability of 1/32 was intended to avoid overfitting to injected real defect characteristics.
+However, in some cases—depending on defect availability and diversity, the defect synthesis approach, or the imaging modality (e.g., ASM)—higher injection probabilities may be preferable to align the decision boundary more closely with the incorporated defect features.
+Furthermore, in future work, defect selection strategies inspired by active learning frameworks \cite{Gao.2025} could be considered, as higher fractions of real defects appear to saturate performance in certain cases.
+Therefore, injected diversity seems to be more important than the absolute quantity of defective data.